The Matrix

 Pain Management Programmes

-Group-based, multi-disciplinary programmes using a range of interventions focused upon improvement in QOL, function, mental well being and pain intensity.
-Both in- and out-patient settings (30,31)
+Group-based, multi-disciplinary programmes using a range of interventions focused upon improvement in QOL, function, mental wellbeing and pain intensity.
+Both in- and out-patient settings (35,36)

 Consider structure of groups to include 6/7 sessions as optimal for disability/functional improvement, 12/13 sessions for psychological health, and 10 sessions for pain intensity.
 Consider 8/10 participants per group for more favourable outcomes.